-Turning a corner off Colon street, near Roberto’s antique store and studio, I come across a sleeping man in an alcove.
+Turning a corner off Colon street, near Roberto’s antique store and studio, I happen upon a sleeping man in an alcove.
 He is out of the way of pedestrian traffic, looks comfortable, isn’t causing trouble.
 There are no wine bottles.
-There is no cart to show he has been on the street a long time.
-His clothes aren’t dirty.
+There is no cart packed with clothes and bags of groceries to show he has been on the street a long time.
+His clothes aren’t pressed but they aren’t dirty.

 His chest moves as he breathes.

-I go back and forth about taking his photo.
+I debate taking his photo.
 If an awake person doesn’t want their photo taken they can shake their finger or say no. He has no say in his present condition.

 If you snooze, you lose.